 - Roofing – Problems with roof installation and/or materials can include unsealed penetrations, missing shingles, or shoddy underlayment installation, and more.
 The roof is probably the singles greatest source of exterior construction defects.

 - Windows – Leaks through windows or walls near them are not only a sign of a bad window installation, they are also one of the most common types of construction defects.

 - Doors – Defects with door installations can include improper or missing flashing.

 - Exterior Enclosure – These issues can affect the stucco (cracking, window/door separation), masonry veneer (loose or cracking veneers), and the siding and trim (poor weather barrier, poor lapping or flashing).

 - Balconies and decks – Issues with these exterior features can include flaws in either design or installation.
 Examples include general poor workmanship, improper materials or fasteners, failure to add flashing or using the wrong concrete mix, among other things.

 - Sliding glass doors – Improper installation of sliding glass doors can result in leaks and possible water damage.

 If your new house features any of these construction defects, you need to speak with a construction defects lawyer as soon as possible.
 Call Burg Simpson at 303-792-5595 today.

 We handle most construction defect cases on a contingency fee basis.
-That means you don’t pay any attorney’s fee unless – and until – we recover financial compensation for you.
-Because each person’s case is unique, and the law is changing constantly, you can’t rely on anything here – or anywhere else – as legal advice.
+That means you do not pay any attorney’s fee unless – and until – we recover financial compensation for you.
+Because each person’s case is unique, and the law is changing constantly, you can not rely on anything here – or anywhere else – as legal advice.
 To understand your legal rights, you need to speak to a trained attorney about your problem.
 Read our complete disclaimer.